-PT-122 attacked a sub off the Kumusi River:
+PT-122 attacked a sub off the mouth of the Kumusi River:

-Postwar, PT-122 was credited with sinking I-22 near the mouth of the Kumusi River near Gona at approximate position, S 08 degrees 32', E 148 degrees 17'.
-But, assessments of this combat or the damage inflicted are unclear.
+Postwar, PT-122 was credited with sinking I-22 near the mouth of the Kumusi River at approximate position, Lat 8° 32' S, Long 148° 17' E. But, an assessment of this combat or the damage inflicted is unclear and unlikely any submarine was sunk or damaged.
 Ten minutes after the attack, PT-122 maneuvered to avoid four torpedoes.

-On October 28, 1945 placed out of service, stripped and sunk off Samar Island.
+On October 28, 1945 placed out of service, stripped and sunk off Samar.